-Develop medical image analysis algorithms and software for extracting pathophysiological information from different levels of diagnostic information (e.g. MRI, CT, PET, and ultrasound.
+- Developing medical image analysis algorithms and software for extracting pathophysiological information from different levels of diagnostic information (e.g. MRI, CT, PET, and ultrasound.
 Several bio-medical parameters/markers will be tested in order to optimize information extraction from treatment monitoring medical images.

-- Develop macroscopic biomechanical finite element models of the brain and lung to calculate the
+Open access tools can be downloaded at http://biomodeling.ics.forth.gr/. - Developing macroscopic biomechanical finite element models of the brain and lung to calculate the stress/strain in these tissues.
+Deformations of both tumour and neighbouring normal tissues will be simulates based on tissue biomechanical properties and detailed anatomic atlases.